Azure/azureml-examples/setup-dsvm/RStudio/README.md

 1. Click Create

-## Adding RStudio when creaing a Windows DSVM
+## Adding RStudio when creating a Windows DSVM

 To add RStudio when creating a DSVM using [https://portal.azure.com](https://portal.azure.com):
 1. Select the **Advanced** tab.